Leaking pipes

 Cubic metres of water leaked (per kilometre per day)

 To compare companies of different sizes, this graph shows the volume of water leaked from each company’s pipes compared to the overall length of water pipes the company has.
-This graph shows the average leakage for the latest three years compared to the length of water pipes in the latest year.
+This graph shows the average leakage for the latest year compared to the length of water pipes.

 Three year average cubic metres of water leaked per day per kilometre of mains (latest year)